 Cost: $9.99 per month | www.hootsuite.com

-I personally use BoardBooster to manage all of my Pinterest marketing and I absolutely LOVE it!
+I personally use Tailwind to manage all of my Pinterest marketing and I absolutely LOVE it!

 If you really look into and use all of the features, you can literally spend NO time doing your Pinterest marketing.
 This is absolutely marketing automation at it’s best!

-At the most, you only need to spend about 30 minutes per week on Tailwind to schedule pins inside the Tailwind interface directly from your Pinterest account.
+At the most, you only need to spend about 20 minutes per week on Tailwind to schedule pins inside the Tailwind interface directly from your Pinterest account.
 It then takes care take of the rest for you and pins to your Pinterest account at your chosen schedule time.

 - Schedule pins

 - Search for pins on Pinterest and Tailwind Tribes (like group boards but inside Tailwind)

 When you sign-up, you get your first 100 pins absolutely free!

 Email marketing is a must for bloggers in my mind, and I think that you’ll find 99.9% of other bloggers will agree with me.

 I use ConvertKit as my email marketing platform since I switched from Aweber.
 However there are many other popular ones such as Mail Chimp, GetResponse and Infusionsoft.